 In this series of seven short videos, Australians from all backgrounds speak about the message of Saint Josemaria and its impact on their daily lives.

-Next Saturday, 18 members of Opus Dei will be ordained as deacons by Bishop Stephen Lee Bun-Sang of Macau.
-The candidates come from 12 different countries.
-The ceremony will take place at the Basilica of Saint Eugene in Rome at 10:30 am (local time).
+On Saturday, 18 members of Opus Dei from 12 countries were ordained as deacons by Bishop Stephen Lee Bun-Sang of Macau.
+The ceremony took place at the Basilica of Saint Eugene in Rome.

 On November 2, All Souls Day, the Church reminds us of the need to pray for those who have died and are now being purified.